Understanding Capital Gains Tax

 When you sell a business, shares in a trading company or your interest in a trading partnership, you will often be able to claim Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief) so that you only have to pay 10% CGT rather than the normal rate of 20%*.
 Since 11 March 2020, this limit has been set at £1 million.

-There are several qualifying conditions that you must meet to qualify for the relief.
-The lifetime limit means you can qualify for the relief more than once, subject only to the fact that a 20% tax will be charged once your total qualifying capital gains exceed £1 million.
+There are a number of qualifying conditions that you must meet in order to qualify for the relief.
+The lifetime limit means that you can qualify for the relief more than once, subject only to the fact that 20% tax will be charged once your total qualifying capital gains exceed £1 million.

-A Business Asset Disposal Relief variant, called Investors’ Relief (IR), is available to investors in unlisted trading companies.
+A variant of Business Asset Disposal Relief, called Investors’ Relief (IR), is available to investors in unlisted trading companies.
 This relief applies a 10% rate of CGT to gains accruing on the disposal of ordinary shares in an unlisted trading company up to an additional lifetime cap of £10 million.
 Shares must be held for a minimum period of three years to qualify.

 Business Asset Roll-Over Relief